Blond hair and blue eyes

-The two men where attacked and beaten (with bolt cutters), while walking home a few nights ago, their crime being gay and holding hands.
-For a single homophobic attack, where no one was killed (I saw no hand holding for a man killed in a gay pride parade in Israel in 2015), this world wide outrage seemed strange, this mass of hand holding, social media full of straight men demonstrating they’re cool with gay people, showing of solidarity with the Dutch LGBTQ community a little staged.
+The two men were attacked and beaten (with bolt cutters), while walking home a few nights ago, their crime being gay and holding hands.
+For a single homophobic attack, where no one was killed (I saw no hand-holding for a man killed in a gay pride parade in Israel in 2015), this worldwide outrage seemed strange, this mass of hand-holding, social media full of straight men demonstrating they’re cool with gay people, showing of solidarity with the Dutch LGBTQ community a little staged.
 Whenever you get big stories like this, politicians talking about gay marriage or trans toilets, you know they’re sucking up the media oxygen of something else, like a war or something.

-In the attack on the two Dutch men their original statement was that they were attacked by eight Moroccans armed with a bolt cutters, that word ‘Moroccans’ highly charged in the Netherlands, like saying you were attacked by ‘Brixit voters’ in Highgate.
+In the attack on the two Dutchmen their original statement was that they were attacked by eight Moroccans armed with bolt cutters, that word ‘Moroccans’ highly charged in the Netherlands, like saying you were attacked by ‘Brexit voters’ in Highgate.
 Now here we have a problem, a sort of blue on blue, two protected groups, gays and immigrants of some kind, maybe also Muslim.
 Unfortunately in this victimhood Top Trumps although gays score well, being an immigrant and a Muslim scores better, meaning we have a problem.
-I guess, as if always the case these days, the excuse given by those in power for attempting the cover up or sideline this fact is that, “it’s sensitive”.
+I guess as is always the case these days, the excuse was given by those in power for attempting the cover-up or sideline this fact is that, “it’s sensitive”.

-I once had friend who assured me that there was no such thing as a gay muslim, man or women, that it was a Western thing, and that even it such a thing was to happen that that person would be killed anyway.
-I found this shocking, as will anyone who sees ISIS fighters killing gay men, and seeing crowds standing around cheering and stoning the corpes.
-But then it’s not great leap when you know that the death penalty for homosexuals exists in the following states: Sudan, Nigeria, Somalia, Mauritania, Iran, Saudi Arabia, Yemen, Palestine, Afghanistan, Pakistan, Qatar, UAE, Iraq, and Daesh.
-Did you read in the Gaurdian last years that a ICM poll found 50% of British Muslim’s thought homosexuality should be illegal, with 23% wanting sharia law, which would make the punishment death.
+I once had a friend who assured me that there was no such thing as a gay Muslim, man or women, that it was a Western thing, and that even if such a thing was to happen that that person would be killed anyway.
+I found this shocking, as will anyone who sees ISIS fighters killing gay men, and seeing crowds standing around cheering and stoning the corpses.
+But then it’s not a great leap when you know that the death penalty for homosexuals exists in the following states: Sudan, Nigeria, Somalia, Mauritania, Iran, Saudi Arabia, Yemen, Palestine, Afghanistan, Pakistan, Qatar, UAE, Iraq, and Daesh.
+Did you read in the Guardian last years that an ICM poll found 50% of British Muslim’s thought homosexuality should be illegal, with 23% wanting sharia law, which would make the punishment death?
 So what am I saying?
-That all muslims are homophobic, my old muslim bashing?
-No, homophobia is in all societies, and to be gay in South America or Russia is extremely difficult and dangerous, and religious zealots of all kinds, Christians and Jews, attack and kills gay men and women for the most crazy reasons, a line or two in an old best seller.
+That all Muslims are homophobic, my old Muslim bashing?
+No, homophobia is in all societies, and to be gay in South America or Russia is extremely difficult and dangerous, and religious zealots of all kinds, Christians and Jews, attack and kills gay men and women for the craziest reasons, a line or two in an old bestseller.

-But in Western Europe we have become incredibly tolerant, and in some ways the whole transgender thing has made being ‘just gay’ pretty boring.
+But in Western Europe, we have become incredibly tolerant, and in some ways, the whole transgender thing has made being ‘just gay’ pretty boring.
 I don’t think my parents know one gay person, gay people just people on the TV in the 1970s, while now I know dozens, and my children have grown up with gay classmates.
 And yet there has been an increase in homophobic attacks over the last few years in Europe.
 Why the increase, have people become less civilised, emboldened to hate?
-I don’t think so, I think the answer is one the media will not cover, and is the same reason for an increase in anti semitism and a exodus of Jews from Europe (the Netherlands saw a 71% increase in anti-Semitic incidents in 2014 compared to 2013).
+I don’t think so, I think the answer is one the media will not cover and is the same reason for an increase in antisemitism and an exodus of Jews from Europe (the Netherlands saw a 71% increase in anti-Semitic incidents in 2014 compared to 2013).
 It is the mass immigration of people who do not all share these values, not only not share, but be actively hostile.

 But my point here is not so much about Islam’s view on homosexuality, but our defence of Islam.